 The Coronavirus (COVID-19) is quickly spreading across the world.
 As this pandemic continues to grow and the world starts to take action with bans on travel and large events, what does this mean for regular gym-goers?
-Here is what you need to know about COVID-19 and working out.
+Here is what you need to know about working out in a pandemic.

 As a fitness instructor, I have seen the mood of avid gym-goers change in the blink of an eye.
 Asking questions like: Is it safe to go to the gym?
 Can COVID-19 spread through sweat?
 What can I do to prevent the spread of the COVID-19?
 What do I need to know about COVID-19 and working out?